-(Right above: Beaumont-Hamel: Looking from the British front lines down the hill towards the Y Ravine Cemetery visible in the distance and which today stands atop a part of the German front-line defences of the time: The Danger Tree is to the right in the photograph. - photograph taken in 2009)
+(Right above: Beaumont-Hamel: Looking from the British front lines down the hill towards the 'Y Ravine Cemetery' visible in the distance and which today stands atop a part of the German front-line defences of the time: the 'Danger Tree' is to the right in the photograph. - photograph taken in 2009)

-(Right: A further view of Hawthorn Ridge Cemetery Number 2 in the Newfoundland Memorial Park at Beaumont-Hamel - photograph from 2009(?))
+(Preceding page: A view of 'Hawthorn Ridge Cemetery Number 2' in the 'Newfoundland Memorial Park' at Beaumont-Hamel - photograph from 2009(?))